ayeseeem/icm-dpickx/README.md

 Quick Start
 -----------

-`icm-dpickx` lets you make assertions about your expectations for an XML document, and lets you process nodes, as selected by an XPath.
+`icm-dpickx` lets you use XPaths to select nodes in an XML document and then do the following:

+  - Express your expectations/make assertions about the selected nodes
+  - Process the selected nodes
+  - Capture the values of selected nodes

 The following snippets give an idea of what you can do.

-For an XML document like this (which you then convert to a DOM):
+For an XML document like this:
 ```xml
 <?xml version="1.0" encoding="UTF-8" standalone="no"?>
 <RootElement>